India Foundation for the Arts in collaboration with the Assam State Museum, Guwahati offered Two Museum Fellowships

 An evening of presentations with grantees and artists, Sumona Chakravarty from the Hamdasti Collective, Kolkata, and Shaunak Mahbubani and Rahul Gudipudi from the Klatsch Collective, Bangalore - their artistic journeys with communities.
 The projects, from Bengal and Karnataka respectively, brought together distinct contexts to enable an insightful session on their creative pursuits and community participation, in their local contexts.

-Sumona, who heads the Hamdasti collective, will present on their project, Chitpur Local.
+Sumona, who heads the Hamdasti collective, - their project, Chitpur Local.
 The project, through diverse activities - from pop-up libraries, examining the idea of 'hawked' stories and archives, to presentations on Chitpur's heritage art forms like printing, jatra and jewellery making - has attempted to create a cultural platform for Chitpur, in the current milieu of Kolkata.

 Sumona received a grant from IFA, under its Arts Practice programme.

-Shaunak and Rahul, of the Klatsch Collective, will present on their project Myself Mohan 1909.
+Shaunak and Rahul, of the Klatsch Collective, - their project Myself Mohan 1909.
 The project involves a series of multi-disciplinary artistic interventions in the 100-year old Mohan building, in Chikpet, one of the busiest shopping areas of Bangalore.
 Through engagements with the many narratives of the space, it brought alive the biographical journey of the Mohan building.

 Venue: Ground Floor, B.M.P.
 Building, Narayan A Sawant Rd, Azad Nagar, Colaba, Mumbai - 400005